renniemaharaj/frappe/README.md

 This Docker Compose project sets up a full **Frappe development environment** with automatic app management.
 You can choose between two implementations:

-* **Go-based implementation** (recommended): Handles remote control, microservices, extensions, and automations.
-Powers site/app management and integrates with system services.
+* **Go-based implementation** (recommended): Provides a foundation for remote control, microservices, extensions, and automations.
+It powers site/app management, integrates with system services, and applies changes from `instance.json` to the instance.
+Currently, it does **not** update `instance.json` itself.
 * **Shell script implementation**: Lightweight alternative for direct shell usage.
-Fully maintained in parallel with the Go version.
+Supports the same rich development workflow and full handling of `instance.json`, but is limited in scope — it will never support advanced features beyond site/app management, as those are reserved for the Go implementation.

 ### Services Included